nate-browne/110Project/RENT/README.md

 The React Native and axios is in the folder named `frontend`, and the Flask and DB stuff will be in the folder named `backend`.

-The `frontend` folder is set up as a typical Typescript project.
-The `outputs` folder is where the transpiled Javascript lives, and should likewise never be touched. `src` contains the source code, and is where the files we add should go.
+The `frontend` folder is set up as a typical Typescript project. `src` contains the source code, and is where the files we add should go.
 All files that don't contain any JSX should end with the file extension `.ts`, and any with JSX should end with `.tsx`. `App.tsx` is the main file for the program, but we can modularize it by putting subfolders, separate style files, etc. React is pretty nice in that it looks very object-oriented, and Typescript helps catch a **lot** of